edipofederle/gploy/README.markdown

 From now when you want update your project simply do a commit of changes and run git push production master to update project in server or run:

 	> gploy -d
-#OBS: This is a initial version then careful when using it.
+###OBS: This is a initial version then careful when using it.
 If you find bugs please let me know, fell free for make a fork in project at [github](http://github.com/edipofederle/gploy) and fix the bugs :D.

+## Thanks
+	- Marcelo Luiz Onhate ( http://about.me/onhate ) for correcting some things that README: D

-## LICENSE:
+### LICENSE:

 (The MIT License)